 • your name and email address

-• the format you want
+• the format you would like the information provided in

-We will reply within five days to let you know when we will be able to provide the information.
+We will reply within five working days to let you know when we will be able to provide the information.
 We will consider each request but may not be able to provide an alternative accessible format on every occasion.

 If you cannot view the maps on our office locations page, please call or email us for directions.